 Visas / Passport

-Requirements for visitor’s visas differ from country to country (click here to see which countries are currently exempt) and the requirements are subject to change.
+Requirements for visitor’s visas differ from country to country and the requirements are subject to change.
 Each application is treated as an individual case and you should make enquiries with your nearest South African mission or consulate abroad or any office of the Department of Home Affairs to see whether or not you are required to apply for a visa.
 A visa should be obtained prior to arriving in SA and not at arrival!

 In case of an emergency while on tour, it is best to give your local company representative a call.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information (including country code), so they may return your call and assist you as soon as possible.